cloudfoundry/diego-windows-release/docs/INSTALL.md

 msiexec /norestart /i c:\temp\GardenWindows.msi ^
           ADMIN_USERNAME=[Username with admin privileges] ^
           ADMIN_PASSWORD=[Previous user password] ^
+          CONTAINER_DIRECTORY=[(optional) An absolute path to the directory Containerizer will use to store container files, default is C:\containerizer] ^
           SYSLOG_HOST_IP=[(optional) Syslog host IP to send logs to] ^ SYSLOG_PORT=[(optional) Syslog port to send logs to]